Q: What ages/levels is Test Your Culture appropriate for?

 So the short answer of what we did was to discover the formula for the mathematical ‘curve’ which accurately these shapes of knowledge, and then we find the particular shape of each person’s most likely ‘curve’ based on their answers.
 We then apply this curve to the full set of 10,000 items to estimate how many they know in total.

 Or, for those of you who speak data science: we found a successful model for response probabilities to an item of given rank, based on parameters which correspond essentially to the test-taker’s breadth and depth of knowledge.
-Based on binary answers to a given set of ranks, we perform logistic regression via hill climbing on maximum likelihood estimation to determine the most likely parameters for the test-taker.
+Based on binary answers to a given set of ranks, we perform binomial regression via hill climbing on maximum likelihood estimation to determine the most likely parameters for the test-taker.
 We use active learning across multiple steps to maximize accuracy, and use the model’s cumulative distribution function to calculate the total estimated number of known items out of the first 10,000.

 Q: Is your database of ranked cultural items available?